Authorization

 Domain Entities Relation Examples

-An example group with channels, things, and groups (sub-groups) within the domain.
+An example group with channels, clients, and groups (sub-groups) within the domain.

 Groups have parent-child relationships, forming a hierarchy where top-level groups (group_1